Thiti-Dev/vscode-ext-fun-coding/README.md

 ## 🎩 About The Project

-This is the extension for Visual Studio Code which will generize a visual text that indicates you typing performance on your screen
+This is the extension for Visual Studio Code which will generize a visual text that indicates your typing performance on your screen

 ## 🌟 Demo